googleforgames/agones/site/content/en/docs/Installation/_index.md

 In this quickstart, we will create a Kubernetes cluster, and populate it with the resource types that power Agones.

+{{% feature expiryVersion="0.12.0" %}}
 > When running in production, Agones should be scheduled on a dedicated pool of nodes, distinct from where Game Servers
 > are scheduled for better isolation and resiliency.
 By default Agones prefers to be scheduled on nodes labeled with
 > `stable.agones.dev/agones-system=true` and tolerates the node taint `stable.agones.dev/agones-system=true:NoExecute`.
 > If no dedicated nodes are available, Agones will run on regular nodes.
+{{% /feature %}}
+{{% feature publishversion="0.12.0" %}}
+> When running in production, Agones should be scheduled on a dedicated pool of nodes, distinct from where Game Servers
+> are scheduled for better isolation and resiliency.
+By default Agones prefers to be scheduled on nodes labeled with
+> `agones.dev/agones-system=true` and tolerates the node taint `agones.dev/agones-system=true:NoExecute`.
+> If no dedicated nodes are available, Agones will run on regular nodes.
+{{% /feature %}}

 ## Usage Requirements